How to make and keep your New Year’s resolutions heading into 2023.

 Be Healthy was created by VicHealth to provide helpful tips and advice on how you and your family can stay healthy.
 You can read more Be Healthy articles .

-As we bid farewell to a challenging year, you might be setting goals to do things you weren’t able to do in 2021.
+As we bid farewell to 2022, you might be setting goals to do things you weren’t able to do in 2023.

-Around this time last year, VicHealth CEO Dr Sandro Demaio spoke to Mary Gearin on ABC Radio Melbourne about how we can approach the new year, and how to set ourselves up for successful resolutions.
+VicHealth CEO Dr Sandro Demaio has previously spoken about this topic on ABC Radio Melbourne.
+Here's what he had to say about how we can approach the new year, and how to set ourselves up for successful resolutions.

 Are New Year’s resolutions good for us?